“She is a rare combination:

 • Authored and reviewed peer-reviewed scientific journal articles, in some of the world’s top scientific journals, including Nature Cell Biology and Cell

-• Presented at conferences worldwide, mentored university students, and designed and led successful international scientific collaborations
+• Presented at conferences worldwide, mentored university students & designed and led successful international scientific collaborations

-• Studied non-traditional, evidence-based approaches to wellness: functional genomics, health optimization, biohacking, ancestral health, mindfulness, Ayurveda, Chinese Medicine and more
+• Studied non-traditional, evidence-based approaches to health: functional genomics, ancestral health, mindfulness, bodywork, Ayurveda, Chinese Medicine

-• Trained in interpersonal relations, non-violent communication, self-realization and empowerment
+• Trained in interpersonal relations, non-violent communication, self-realization & empowerment

 Mary’s story: Academic Meets Outside-The-Box